atlasunified/atlas-resume-builder/README.md

 ---

-## Resume Tailoring & Cover Letter Generator - Examples
+# Resume Tailoring & Cover Letter Generator - Examples

-This document provides examples of how the Resume Tailoring & Cover Letter Generator transforms a baseline resume into a tailored one based on a job posting.
-Additionally, it showcases an AI-generated cover letter.
+Alright, man, here’s how this thing works.
+This document lays out how the Resume Tailoring & Cover Letter Generator takes your baseline resume and—like a chill, AI-powered rug—ties it all together with a job posting.
+You’ll also see an AI-generated cover letter, because, y'know, sometimes you gotta make it official.

 ---

 ### Example: Baseline Resume

-The following is a sample baseline resume before tailoring:
+Here’s what we’re working with before the AI steps in.
+This is the raw material, the unshaped clay of your professional existence:

 ```json
 {